-DESIRED CONDITION: Healthy, vigorous, fully-stocked stands of trees are required by the Stewardship Incentives Program.
-This condition need not be achieved immediately, or even during the ten-year span of this plan, but progress must be made in this direction.
+DESIRED CONDITION: Healthy, vigorous, fully-stocked stands of trees are a goal of the Stewardship Incentives Program.
+This condition need not be achieved immediately, or even during the ten-year span of this plan, but progress should be made in this direction.